ggalan87/printer_stats/README.md

-A tool to parse stats from status page of printers.
+A tool to parse status page of printers in purpose of keeping stats.
 Scheduling is not part of the tool.

 Currently supported functionality:
-* Parse status of HP P1606dn printer and append it to a file in purpose of extracting stats later
+* Parse status of HP P1606dn printer and append it to a file